humpback/humpback-agent/ErrorCode.md

 Cannot delete old container when upgrade container, but image is upgrade succeed

 > `21001`
-Try pull image failed when create container.
+Try pull image failed when create or update container.